The National Kaitiaki Group ensures protection of Māori women’s cervical screening data.

 Purpose of the National Kaitiaki Group

-The Ministry of Health recognises that to be successful for Māori women, the National Cervical Screening Programme must offer screening in ways that Māori women feel are acceptable, accessible, affordable, and culturally appropriate.
+The Ministry of Health recognises that to be successful for Māori women, the National Cervical Screening Programme (NCSP) must offer screening in ways that Māori women feel are acceptable, accessible, affordable, and culturally-appropriate.
 The programme must also appropriately promote the benefits of screening for Māori women.

-The National Kaitiaki Group protects Māori women’s cervical screening data by ensuring the data is:
+The National Kaitiaki Group protects Māori women’s cervical screening data by ensuring that this data is:

 - not used or published inappropriately or in a way that reflects negatively on Māori

 - used to benefit Māori women.

 It also provides a way of reassuring Māori women that their data is protected so they continue to participate in the screening programme.

 The NCSP was established to reduce the incidence and mortality rate of cervical cancer by cervical screening which identifies early cervical cell changes that are able to be detected and treated in the early pre-cancerous curable stage.

 The National Cervical Screening Programme register